mynew4/cmangos-docs-wiki/WorldDB_structure/quest_template.md

 #### DetailsEmote

-Emote(s) played by the related NPC when you view the quest details before clicking the "Accept"-button.
+Emote(s) played by the related NPC when you view the quest details before clicking the "Accept"-button.<br>
 This is found in the SMSG\_QUEST\_GIVER\_QUEST\_DETAILS-packet in sniffs.

 #### DetailsEmoteDelay

-Delay from the last DetailsEmote before this one is played (in milliseconds) This is found in the SMSG\_QUEST\_GIVER\_QUEST\_DETAILS-packet in sniffs.
+Delay from the last DetailsEmote before this one is played (in milliseconds)<br>
+This is found in the SMSG\_QUEST\_GIVER\_QUEST\_DETAILS-packet in sniffs.

 #### IncompleteEmote